-A remodel and updating of this bibliographic guide continues and materials from the Eckstein Library collection are being added regularly.
+A remodel and updating of this bibliographic guide continues and materials from the Eckstein Library collection are added regularly.

 This guide provides bibliographic material about U.S. Supreme Court justices, including selected biographies and other relevant titles held by the Eckstein Law Library, and links to online materials.
 The guide is not an exhaustive bibliography, but is a starting point and focuses on materials accessible via the law library or available on public websites.